 Fiber present in apples can help get rid of digestive issues.

 Don’t underestimate this tropical fruit!
-Its sweet taste can be a delight for your tastebuds, but its nutritional values pack a punch!
+Its sweet taste can delight your tastebuds, but its nutritional values pack a punch!
 It’s a good source of fiber, vitamin C, calcium, magnesium, etc. Isn’t it phenomenal?
 So, why not include it in your diet for better health?

 100g of Guavas has 5g (19% DV) of fiber.

-High fiber in guava will keep you feeling full and energetic throughout the day!
+High fiber in guava will keep you full and energetic throughout the day!

 This exotic fruit has an addictively tarty taste with a hint of sweetness.
 Additionally, it’s also a nutrient-dense fruit.
 Kiwifruit is rich in fiber, calcium, vitamin C, magnesium, etc. Also, it makes a great addition to smoothies, salads, and fruit juices!